-- If a person fails to pay tax electronically, he/she shall to pay penalty which may extend up to Rs.5,000.
+- If a person fails to pay tax electronically, they will have shall to pay penalty which may extend up to Rs.5,000.

 - Penalty fee is also charged on non-payment or delayed payment of service tax.

-- Penalty shall be charged up to Rs.5000, if a person issues an incorrect invoice or fails to support his invoice with valid details.
+- Penalty shall be charged up to Rs.5000, if a person issues an incorrect invoice or fails to support their invoice with valid details.

-- Penalty shall be charge if a person suppresses the value of taxable services or provides willful miss-statement about the service provided.
+- Penalty shall be charged if a person suppresses the value of taxable services or provides willful miss-statements about the service provided.

 Any firm, company or individual who provides services which are not included in the list negative things is liable to pay service tax.

-Service is a kind of indirect tax which the recipient of various services pay indirectly to the government via service providers.
+Service is a kind of indirect tax which the recipient of various services pays indirectly to the government via service providers.

 Yes, you can pay your service tax online by visiting the website of Central Board of Excise and Custom.
 For that, you need to have an internet banking account.